 Block 4: Myth and reason

 In this block you'll examine the relations and tensions between ‘mythical’ and ‘rational’ thought in Greek culture.
-Starting with origins, i.e. how the world began, this block progresses to consideration of emerging rational and scientific modes of thought.
-This is principally in the Presocratic philosophers and in Hippocratic medicine, of the sixth to fourth centuries BCE and then progressing to a consideration of how human life ends, i.e. myths of the afterlife in Mystery religion and the philosopher Plato.
+Starting with origins, how the world began, you'll progress to consider emerging rational and scientific modes of thought.
+This is principally with the Presocratic philosophers and in Hippocratic medicine of the sixth to fourth centuries BCE.
+You'll conclude this block by considering how human life ends, with myths of the afterlife in mystery religion and Plato's philosophies.